synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

 ---

+## When Does This Code Run?

+This function is a core part of the **user registration flow**.
+It is executed on the backend immediately after the frontend confirms that a new user has been created in Firebase Authentication.

+1.  **Frontend:** User signs up.
+2.  **Frontend:** Calls a backend endpoint like `/v1/on-user-signed-up`.
+3.  **Backend:** Executes the logic to create a new tenant and then calls `setUserClaims` to permanently associate that user with their new tenant.

+## How to Generate the `tenantId`?

+The `tenantId` should be a **Universally Unique Identifier (UUID)**.
+Do not use a hash.
+A UUID ensures that each tenant has a completely unique ID that will not collide with any other.
+Most Go libraries provide a simple way to generate a UUID (e.g., `github.com/google/uuid`).

+---

 ## The Go Code

 This example shows a function `setUserClaims` that takes a user's UID and the desired claims (like `tenantId` and `role`) and applies them to the user's account.